-Measurable goals have a defined start point and endpoint.
+Measurable goals have a defined starting point and endpoint.
 Take the above example “We need more sales in the coming months”.

 When does it start?
-When does “coming months” end?
+When do the “coming months” end?
 How much is “More sales?”
 The statement doesn’t answer any of these questions.